Mastering Basketball Defensive Positioning Tactics: A Comprehensive Guide

 Help Defense

-Help defense comes into play when an offensive player beats their defender and drives towards the basket.
+Help defense comes into play when an offensive player beats their defender and drives toward the basket.
 In such situations, teammates must provide support by rotating to help contain the penetration, contest shots, and prevent easy baskets.
 Help defense requires communication, teamwork, and a willingness to sacrifice for the greater good of the team.

 Essential Defensive Tactics